SmKou/mr-roboger-neighborhood/README.md

 This app receives a number from the user between 0 and 400000000000, and returns a list of the range of numbers.
 However, every number containing a 1 is replaced with 'Beep!', then every number containing a 2 is replaced with 'Boop!', and then every number containing a 3 is replaced with 'Won't you be my neightbor?'
 This list is displayed after pressing submit or pressing enter on the input field.

+This app was developed on the idea of test driven development and the tests can be viewed and executed in the console.
+Refer to Known Bugs.

 ## Setup

 This project will not be accepting pull requests, but you may fork the project for your own use.